 A great deal of the Company's success to date can be directly attributed to the growth of its Japanese business in recent years.
 Significant revenue was recognized from the outset of the Company's operations in Japan due to the immediate attention given to the market by leading NSI distributors from around the world.
-Japan has continued to post strong financial results for the Company, with revenue increasing by approximately 64% in U.S. dollars and 90% in local currency for 1996 compared to 1995 and by approximately 57% in U.S. dollars and 77% in local currency for the six months ended June 30, 1997 compared to the same period in 1996.
-Management believes that the increase for the six months ended June 30, 1997 was primarily the result of a doubling of executive distributors in Japan during this period and the increasing demand for IDN products, which accounted for 37% of revenue for the period.
+Japan has continued to post strong financial results for the Company, with revenue increasing by approximately 64% in U.S. dollars and 90% in local currency for 1996 compared to 1995 and by approximately 55% in U.S. dollars and 76% in local currency for the three months ended March 31, 1997 compared to the same period in 1996.
+Management believes that the increase for the three months ended March 31, 1997 was primarily the result of a doubling of executive distributors in Japan during this period and the increasing demand for IDN products, which accounted for 32% of revenue for the period.
 Furthermore, given the size of the direct selling market in Japan and the growing Japanese demand for the Company's products, management believes that there is still significant opportunity for revenue growth in this market.
-As of June 30, 1997, Nu Skin Japan offered 67 of the 89 Nu Skin personal care products and 14 of the 36 IDN products, including LifePak, the core IDN product.
-Nu Skin Japan also offered 4 popular skin lightening products and 7 additional face care products designed specifically for Japanese consumers.
+Nu Skin Japan currently offers 62 of the 89 Nu Skin personal care products and 11 of the 36 IDN products, including LifePak, the core IDN product.
+Additionally, Nu Skin Japan also offers 4 popular skin lightening products and 7 additional face care products designed specifically for Japanese consumers.